AliKheirAbdi/reviewer/README.md

 # Reviewer
-This is a clone AWWARDS website which recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
+This is a clone of AWWARDS website which recognize and promote the talent and effort of the best developers, designers and web agencies in the world.

 ## Screenshots
 ###### Home page